-Prior to application for the RLAA and RLLS Credentials, the RLAA and RLLS Program candidates must complete coursework aligned to Credential Program Standards.
+Prior to application for the RLAA and RLLS Credentials, the RLAA and RLLS Program candidates must complete coursework aligned to Credential Program Standards as described on the RLAA - RLLS program webpage.
+Completion of coursework is verified with a transcript review by the Program Coordinator.
 Completion of coursework is verified with a transcript review by the Program Coordinator.